NimayNdolo/NimayNdolo/README.md

    😃 wholeName: 'Obumneme Ndolo',
    🤠 preferredName: 'Nimay',
    #️⃣ age: 26,
+   🚣‍♀️ hobbies: 'Reading/listening to creepypastas, SCP files, audiobooks and podcasts about cults,
+                kayaking, biking, KNITTING, coding, listening to entire discographies' },
+{
    🟡 opinion1: 'I DO NOT like the way people treat parmesan cheese.
-                It deserves a place on the cheese plate--IN CUBE/SLICE FORM', 🟣 opinion2: 'Chihuahuas kinda make sense (in theory)', 🚣‍♀️ hobbies: 'Reading/listening to creepypastas, SCP files, audiobooks and podcasts about cults, kayaking, biking, KNITTING, coding, listening to entire discographies' },
+                It deserves a place on the cheese plate--IN CUBE/SLICE FORM', 🟣 opinion2: 'Chihuahuas kinda make sense (in theory)' },
 {
    📖 bio: 'I discovered my love of coding back in college while studying theater & film.
 After some